Complete GST lifecycle on one platform Complete GST lifecycle on one platform

 ^ The previous notification 6/2018 was cancelled prospectively.

-Amount of Late fee applicable will automatically be calculated by the GST portal while submitting the GST returns.
+The late fee applicable will automatically be calculated by the GST portal while submitting the GST returns.
+The current month/quarter late fee should be paid when filing the next month/quarter returns.

 interest and late fee in GSTR-3B